 There are many factors to consider such as safety, culture, expat community and, of course, money, among others.
 I realized that I had to concentrate my efforts to the places that I like to be in and that made all the difference!
 I was able to narrow down my searches into China and Southeast Asia.

 I was glad I didn’t make it to China because a job in Vietnam came along!
 I found out later on that Vietnam is one of the best places to teach in Asia salary-wise with entry-level pay of $2500-$4500 depending on experience.
-Now that’s what you call a good luck!
+Now that’s what you call good luck!

 8. Read school or employer reviews

 In today’s digital world, nothing stays a secret.
 After narrowing down my choices and acing job interviews, I didn’t just stop there.
-I researched about the schools and employers I was going to work for.
+I researched the schools and employers I was going to work for.
 I’m glad I did because I learned horrible stories about places that I rejected some offers right away.

 I accepted a teaching job in a Vietnamese public school because I read heart-warming stories from those who’ve done it before.
 And indeed, it was a great experience!
 I still look back to those good old days I spent with my middle-school kids in the suburbs of Hanoi.

-Never be too desperate enough to accept just any kinds of a job offer!
+Never be too desperate enough to accept just any kinds of job offer!
 Use the internet.
 Before anything else, research first!

 9. Go through an agency